Growing Tomatillos: Enjoy Salsa Verde All Summer Long

 Beds should be amended with plenty of compost and should also be well-draining.
 They will not grow as well in muddy conditions.

-Be sure that you can stake or use a tomato cage in the area where you’re planting to help support the tomatillo plant and its bounty of fruit.
+Be sure that you can stake or use a tomato cage in the area where you’re planting to help support the tomatillo and its bounty of fruit.
 These vine out quite a bit, but aren’t as heavy as a standard tomato plant.

 Seeds just barely need to be covered by soil.
 If direct-seeding, space your seeds out so that they aren’t within a foot of each other, and thin out weaker plants until they’re about 2-3 feet apart.

 Sowing in transplant cells or starter pots is similar.
 Just barely cover them with soil, no more than 1/4″ deep, and try not to put more than a couple seeds in each hole.
 Your plants will quickly grow once they’ve sprouted.
+Space plants far enough apart so they can spread out.

-Caring For Tomatillos
+Caring For Tomatillo Plants

 Tomatillos will practically grow themselves.
 These plants are hardy and persistent!
 But there’s some optimal conditions you should aim for to get gigantic tomatillo harvests.